formal-php/access-layer/documentation/queries/sql.md

 $connection($insert);
 ```

+> [!NOTE]
-**Note**: traditionally the index value rely on the user (you) to be specified (see [`PDOStatement::bindValue`](https://www.php.net/manual/en/pdostatement.bindvalue.php)), but this increase the probability for you to make an error.
+> traditionally the index value rely on the user (you) to be specified (see [`PDOStatement::bindValue`](https://www.php.net/manual/en/pdostatement.bindvalue.php)), but this increase the probability for you to make an error.
 This problem is resolved here as the order in which the parameters are provided is always respected, this allows the connection to correctly provide the index to `\PDO`.